-4. What Issues Can a Force Restart Fix?
+What Issues Can The Force Restart iPhone Fix?

 - Touch ID not working.
 Even though most people think Touch ID problems are caused by a hardware problem, a force restart is one of the most effective solutions to this particular problem.

 - Can’t Connect to the Network (or cellular data).
 If your device is unable to connect to a network or you don’t have coverage, a force restart is the best solution.
 Most people report getting network coverage soon after performing a force restart.

 - A Failed Update.
 In most cases a failed or faulty update can cause the device to get stuck on a boot loop or with the Apple logo flashing on the screen.
 One of the most effective ways to resolve this issue and get the device working normally again is to force restart the device and try to update it again at a later date.